WyoARCC/arcc-docs/rhel-workstations/rhel-repos.md

 ### Registering the machine
 If the system is not registered, you'll need to have an IT system administrator with a Red Hat account register you system at this point.
-The commands the system administrator needs to run are as follows and follow on screen
+The commands the system administrator needs to run with root priviledges are as follows and follow on screen instructions:
-instructions:

 ```
 subscription-manager register